 Psychology: a psychologist studies the human mind and how it works.
 This is different than a psychiatrist, which is actually a medical specialty, in that a psychologist has no medical background, per se.
 They should receive a +1 CS on Reason FEAT rolls related to determining the behavior of others, either individually or in groups.
 Specialty fields include related disciplines such as sociology and political science.

 But wait, there's more.
 An intense knowledge of how people think and behave has benefits above and beyond academic work and the treatment of mental illness.
-A trained psychologist knows the ins and outs of thought processes, which comes in handy when wielding psionic powers, either natural or learned.
-Psychologists attempt efforts to read, control or influence thoughts or emotions with a +1 CS bonus to their power rank(s).
+A trained psychologist knows the ins and outs of thought processes, which comes in handy when wielding psionics, either natural or learned.
+Psychologists attempt efforts to read, control, or influence thoughts or emotions with a +1 CS bonus to their power rank(s).

-The opposite of fighting talents, weapon talents involve armed combat in some degree or another.
+The opposite of fighting talents, weapon talents involve armed combat to some degree or another.
 They primarily offer a +1 CS to the use of the weapon(s) in question, or provide the ability to use an entire class of weaponry without penalty.
-There are nineteen weapon skills in all, each of which greatly expand the lethality of a character no matter their choice in personal armaments:
+There are twenty-one weapon skills in all, each of which greatly expand the lethality of a character no matter their choice in personal armaments:

 Advanced Guns: characters with the advanced guns talent are skilled in the use of high-tech, hand-held projectile weaponry.
-These weapons, which include laser pistols, particle beam emitters, blasters, concussion cannons and the ever-popular death ray, behave differently than standard hand guns and require special training - training which provides a +1 CS in the use of such devices.
+These weapons, which include laser pistols, particle beam emitters, blasters, concussion cannons, and the ever-popular death ray, behave differently than standard firearms and require special training - training which provides a +1 CS in the use of such devices.

-Concussion Weapons: concussion weapons are melee devices that produce a focused field that, when striking another, inflicts Force damage.
-This may come in the form of concussion gauntlets, charged melee weapons or even solid energy constructs like a force bat.
+Concussion Weapons: concussion weapons are melee devices which produce a focused field that, when striking another, inflicts Force damage.
+This may come in the form of concussion gauntlets, charged melee weapons, or even solid energy constructs like a force bat.
 This talent allows the use of this class of weaponry without penalty, though related skills readily stack with the concussion weapons talent.

 Quick Draw: the quick draw skill represents a character that has trained to wield their weapon of choice fast - very fast.
-This talent can apply to any one type of weapon, but not a weapon class (it can work with a hand gun or a sword, but not all 'blunt' or 'sharp' weapons).
-In play, it offers the character with this skill a +1 initiative modifier when wielding their preferred weapon.
+This talent can apply to any one type of weapon, but not a weapon class (it can work with a handgun or a sword, but not all 'blunt' or 'sharp' weapons).
+In play, it offers the character with this skill a +2 initiative modifier when wielding their preferred weapon.

 Sharp Weapons: the opposite coin of the blunt weapons skill, this 'package' talent allows the character to wield any edged melee weapon without penalty (as opposed to the usual -1 CS handicap).
 This can come in the form of a sword, a dagger, an axe, a scythe, or just about anything else with a blade attached.
 Sharp weapons costs one additional talent slot or point (or an extra 1,000 Karma) to 'double up' or 'triple up'.